 By Doug Hall ~

-Near the Brighton Avenue bridge were about a hundred herons gathered in a flock.
+Today we saw a bald eagle fly overhead.
+I remember last year near the Brighton Avenue bridge there were about a hundred herons gathered in a flock.
 It was such a bizarre sight that pictures couldn’t do it justice.
 Problem is, they were all hanging out on a big mud patch in the middle of the river, and that’s when I noticed how shallow the water was.
 My paddle could touch the bottom and I ended up getting stuck in the mud for a few minutes.